Skip to main content

 pharmacist

-• Double check your dose of Dupixent (dupilumab), particularly your first dose.
-For many people, the first dose will higher than the following doses.
-This means that you might have to inject 2 pens at different injection sites for your first dose.
+• Double check your Dupixent (dupilumab) dose, particularly your first dose.
+For many people, the first dose will be higher than the rest of your doses.
+This means that you might need two injections in a row at different spots for your first dose.
+Check with your prescriber if you're not sure.

 How to save using GoodRx